Chart Color Schemes

 Narromine has a typical household mix, with a higher-than-average median household size

 Family households comprise 69.4% of all households, including 26.1% couples with children, 28.9% couples without children, and 13.2% single parent families.
-Non-family households account for the remaining 30.6%, with lone person households at 28.4% and group households making up 2.3%.
-The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.
+Non-family households make up the remaining 30.6%, consisting of 28.4% lone person households and 2.3% group households.
+The median household size is 2.5 people, larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households